 Designing Clarity Within Complex Systems

-I work at the intersection of product, experience and structure.
+I work at the intersection of product design, service design and structural thinking.

 The environments I’m drawn to are rarely simple.
-They are multi-surface ecosystems, legacy platforms under strain, growing product portfolios, or research programs that surface more data than direction.
+They are multi-surface ecosystems, legacy platforms under strain, co-design programs that surface more behavioural complexity than the brief anticipated, or organisations trying to understand how their services actually work before redesigning them.

 I’m most comfortable where things feel slightly messy, where ambiguity exists, but so does potential.